apigee/apigee-go-gen/README.md

     ```
     > **NOTE:** Using echo as shown above will not work properly if your input already contains single quotes

-### Bundle to YAML Command
+### API Proxy to YAML Command

-**Purpose:** This command takes existing API Proxy bundles and transforms them into editable YAML documents.
+**Purpose:** This command takes existing API proxy bundles and transforms them into editable YAML documents.
 This offers several advantages:

-* **Enhanced Customization:** Tweak your API Proxy configurations with the readability of YAML.
+* **Enhanced Customization:** Tweak your API proxy configurations with the readability of YAML.
 * **Workflow Integration:** YAML's compatibility opens up possibilities for version control and automation.
 * **YAML-First Transition:** Start using a YAML-First approach with your existing API Proxies.

 **YAML Document Structure**

-The YAML document created by `bundle-to-yaml` contains all the elements from the bundle in a single file.
+The YAML document created by `apiproxy-to-yaml` contains all the elements from the bundle in a single file.

 The structure looks like this